graphql-python/graphene/docs/pages/docs/quickstart-django.md

 ---
-title: Guide to Django
+title: Django Tutorial
 description: A Quick guide to Graphene in Django
 ---

+# Django Tutorial

 In our previous quickstart page we created a very simple schema.

-Now we will adapt the schema to map automatically some Django models.
+Now we will adapt the schema to map automatically some Django models, and expose this schema in a `/graphql` API endpoint.

 ## Project setup